lynchmaniac/poilight/README.md

 		PoiLight.generateExcel(outputPathExcelFile, table);
 ```
 ## Multiple table
-If you want multiple table on the same sheet, you can combine the table object and use the method createTable.
+If you want multiple tables on the same sheet, you can mix the table object and use the method createTable.
 This is a short example for making three tables in the same sheet.
-If you change the sheet name in the object table, then you can multiple table on multiple spreadsheet.
-If you have multiple sheet, then you must close your workbook with the metho Poilight.writeExcel.
+If you change the sheet name in the object table, then you can multiply table for as many spreadsheet.
+If you have multiple sheets, then you must close your workbook with the metho Poilight.writeExcel.
 ```java
 		Workbook wb = new XSSFWorkbook();
 		PoiLight.createTable(wb, TestHelper.getTable("custom", BoardStyles.BOARD_LIGHT_BLUE_1_STYLE, "A1"));